What is Income Protection Insurance?

 Income Protection is not to be confused with Critical Illness Cover, which pays out a one-off tax-free lump-sum if you have a specific serious illness.

 You’re most likely to need it if you’re self-employed, but anyone who is employed and has bills to pay should consider Income Protection, especially if you don’t have sick pay to fall back on, or a limited amount of sick pay.

 Why do you need it?

 According to the ABI (Association of British Insurers), each year a million people in the UK find themselves unable to work due to a serious illness or injury.

-- Income Protection Insurance replaces part of your income if you can’t work because of illness or injury.
+- Income Protection Insurance replaces a portion of your income if you can’t work because of illness or injury.

-- It pays out until you can start working again, or until you retire, die, or at the end of the policy – whichever comes first.
+- It pays out until you can start working again in your own occupation (if option selected), or until you retire, die, or at the end of the policy – whichever comes first.